 - Ovarian tissue freezing: an ovary or part of an ovary is surgically removed from the woman.
 The tissue is frozen and later, after she is cancer free, it is transplanted back into her pelvis.

 - Sperm banking: A man provides a semen sample and the sperm are frozen.

-- Radiation shielding: The ovaries are shielded from radiation.
+- Radiation shielding: The ovaries or testicles are shielded from radiation.

 Tennessee Reproductive Medicine is proud to be a LIVESTRONG Fertility program partner, offering discounted services to qualified cancer patients.
 LIVESTRONG Fertility provides reproductive information, support and financial assistance to cancer patients who seek to preserve fertility (through embryo, egg or sperm freezing) and plan for a family after undergoing cancer treatments that present a risk to fertility.
 Anyone affected by cancer can apply prior to the start of cancer treatment to receive discounted services at any of the Foundation’s partnered centers, such as TRM.

 If a man or woman becomes infertile due to cancer treatment and did not preserve their sperm, eggs, or embryos, there are still ways to have a child, including: